 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning What To Eat in London on Your Trip
+Planning What To Eat in London

 Just as the city has evolved, so has the London food scene.
-London’s food reputation of being basic and bland (if not a little bizarre) has been replaced by a phenomenal melting pot of cuisines and some of the long beloved traditional eats have gotten a culinary upgrade.
+London’s food reputation of being basic and bland has been replaced by a phenomenal melting pot of cuisines.
+Plus, some of the long beloved traditional eats have gotten a culinary upgrade.
+As such, there is no shortage of good food to eat in London!

-Just like planning what to see and do, it is equally important to plan what to eat when in London.
-Our list of Must-Eat Food London will help point you in the right direction for the best things to eat, so that you can easily slot them into your trip itinerary.
+With so many famous London foods, it is best to make a plan of what and where to eat in England.
+Just like planning what to see, it is equally important to plan what to eat when in London.
+Our list of Must-Eat Food London will point you in the right direction!

-- The Best 3-Day London Itinerary
+- 3-Day London Itinerary

-- How To Spend a Day in Greenwich
+- What To Do in Windsor & How To Spend a Day in Greenwich

 - Things To Do in Manchester, UK